Masha-Muraveva/Minesweeper/README.md

 # Minesweeper
 Minesweeper by VanillaJS, simple but succesfully working version.

-You can try to play this game here: [Minesweeper](https://masha-muraveva.github.io/minesweeper)

 Options:
 1. left-click = open the cell;
 2. right-click = set 'flag', second right-click on the flag-cell = delete 'flag';